loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-003-planck-constant-minimal-action.md

 # Chapter 003: Planck Constant ħ from Minimal Action Trace

-## The Quantum of Action from Closed Loops
+## The Quantum of Action from Binary Cycles

-Having established the speed limit from path slopes (Chapter 002), we now derive the quantum of action from the area enclosed by minimal φ-trace loops.
-The Planck constant ħ emerges not as an arbitrary scaling factor, but as the inevitable area quantum in the collapse geometry.
+Having established the speed limit from binary channels (Chapter 002), we now derive the quantum of action from the minimal information cycle in a binary universe.
+The Planck constant ħ emerges not as an arbitrary scaling factor, but as the inevitable consequence of the smallest complete binary cycle.

-**Central Thesis**: The Planck constant ħ arises as the minimal action area of closed φ-trace loops in the self-referential collapse structure.
+**Central Thesis**: The Planck constant $\hbar_* = \varphi^2/(2\pi)$ arises from the minimal binary cycle 0→1→0, representing the fundamental unit of information circulation in the universe.

-## 3.1 Closed φ-Trace Loops
+## 3.1 Binary Cycles and Information Loops

+**Theorem 3.1** (Binary Action Origin): The fundamental action quantum emerges from the minimal binary cycle.

+*Proof*:
+1. **Binary Universe**: Bits ∈ {0,1} with constraint "no consecutive 1s"
+2. **Minimal Cycle**: 0→1→0 is the smallest complete cycle
+3. **Information Content**: This cycle represents the minimal unit of change
+4. **Phase Space**: Position (which bit) × Momentum (rate of change)
+5. **Area Quantization**: The cycle encloses a definite phase space area

+This binary cycle is the foundation of all quantum phenomena. ∎

+## 3.2 From Binary States to Phase Space

 **Definition 3.1** (Closed Collapse Loop): A closed collapse loop γ is a sequence of Zeckendorf-encoded transitions that returns to its starting configuration: